laurent22/joplin/README.md

 Please see the [donation page](https://joplin.cozic.net/donate/) for information on how to support the development of Joplin.

+# Community

+- For general discussion about Joplin, user support, software development questions, and to discuss new features, go to the [Joplin Forum](https://discourse.joplin.cozic.net/).
+It is possible to login with your GitHub account.
+- For bug reports and feature requests, go to the [GitHub Issue Tracker](https://github.com/laurent22/joplin/issues).
+- The latest news are often posted [on this Twitter account](https://twitter.com/laurent2233).

 # Contributing

 Please see the guide for information on how to contribute to the development of Joplin: https://github.com/laurent22/joplin/blob/master/CONTRIBUTING.md